 Thank you for your support!

-In 10 years, a large vibrant network of talented young people, private individuals and companies has emerged.
+In more than 10 years, a large vibrant network of talented young people, private individuals and companies has emerged.
 We would like to thank all the sponsors who have made this possible.

 Funding a scholarship does not need to be a major financial effort.
 It is also possible to support young people on their educational path together, with many individual contributions.
 Marking the anniversary of the national scholarship program 'Deutschlandstipendium', we are therefore joining the strengths of our university family with a fundraising campagin.
 Let us foster young talents in all their diversity together!